peteroupc/peteroupc.github.io/randomfunc.md

 Generating random data points based on how a list of data points is distributed involves the field of **machine learning**: _fit a data model_ to the data points, then _predict_ a new data point based on that model, with randomness added to the mix.
 Three kinds of data models, described below, serve this purpose.
 (How fitting works is outside the scope of this page.)

-1. **Density estimation models.** [**Density estimation**](http://scikit-learn.org/stable/modules/density.html) models seek to describe the distribution of data points in a given data set, where areas with more points are more likely to be sampled.[^75] The following are examples.
+1. **Density estimation models.** [**Density estimation**](http://scikit-learn.org/stable/modules/density.html) models seek to describe the distribution of data points in a given data set, where areas with more points have a greater chance to be sampled.[^75] The following are examples.

     - **Histograms** are sets of one or more non-overlapping _bins_, which are generally of equal size.
 Histograms are [**_mixtures_**](#Mixtures_of_Distributions), where each bin's weight is the number of data points in that bin.
 After a bin is randomly chosen, a random data point that could fit in that bin is generated (that point need not be an existing data point).
     - **Gaussian** [**mixture models**](https://en.wikipedia.org/wiki/Mixture_model) are also mixtures, in this case, mixtures of one or more [**Gaussian (normal) distributions**](#Normal_Gaussian_Distribution).